William Brinton: Life

 He was born at Kidderminster, where his father was a carpet manufacturer.
 After education at private schools and as apprentice to a Kidderminster surgeon he matriculated at London University in 1843, and began medical studies at King's College, London.
 He won several prizes, and graduated M.B. from London University in 1847, M.D. in 1848.
 In 1849 he became a member of the College of Physicians, and in 1854 a fellow.

 After holding some minor appointments at his own medical school he was elected lecturer on forensic medicine at St. Thomas's Hospital.
 He early acquired a considerable practic, became physician to St. Thomas's Hospital, and in addition to his other lectureship was made lecturer on physiology there.
 He married in 1854 Mary Danvers, daughter of Frederick Danvers of London, and lived in Brook Street, Grosvenor Square, and his practice steadily increased.
 Intestinal obstruction and diseases of the alimentary canal in general were subjects to which he had paid special attention, and on which he was often consulted.
 His Croonian lectures at the College of Physicians in 1859 were on intestinal obstruction.
 He was elected Fellow of the Royal Society in 1864.

 His vacations were often spent in the Tyrol, where he was an active member of the Alpine Club.
-Two papers by him appear in 'Peaks, Passes, and Glaciers' (series ii. vol. i.)
-In 1863 Brinton had symptoms of renal disease, and he died on 17 January 1867.
+Two papers by him appear in 'Peaks, Passes, and Glaciers' (series ii. vol. i.).
+In 1863 Brinton showed symptoms of renal disease, and he died on 17 January 1867.

 He left six children, and one of his sons graduated in medicine at Cambridge.